16 Career Options for Korean Learners in 2025

 (i) Teaching jobs in Schools

-Because of rising demand and bilateral relations, Korean as a subject is available in several schools.
-This includes countries like the USA, Canada, Japan, France, New Zealand, Australia, Malaysia, Turkey, Indonesia, the Philippines, Thailand, to name a few.
+Because of rising demand and bilateral relations, Korean is available in several schools.
+This includes countries like the USA, Canada, Japan, France, New Zealand, Australia, Malaysia, Turkey, Indonesia, the Philippines, and Thailand, to name a few.

-In 2020, the Indian government also introduced Korean as one of the foreign languages taught at the secondary school level.
-Many schools teach as a second or third language or as an elective subject.
+In 2020, the Indian government introduced Korean as a foreign language to secondary school students.
+Many schools teach it as a second or third language or an elective subject.

-If you hold a good command of the language and other requirements like at least a bachelor’s degree and B. Ed, you can apply as a Korean teacher in the school.
+If you have a good command of the language and meet other requirements, such as at least a bachelor’s degree and B. Ed, you can apply to be a Korean teacher at the school.

-The job openings in this profession are plenty—across the world.
+There are plenty of job openings in this profession across the world.

 (ii) Colleges and private institutes

-The number of students taking up Korean courses in recent years has soared.
+The number of students taking Korean courses in recent years has soared.

-As more and more people are learning Korean, the newspaper ads sections and job portals are often awash with openings for a Korean teacher.
+As more people learn Korean, newspaper ads and job portals are often awash with openings for Korean teachers.

-The growing demand has resulted in hundreds of language schools and colleges seeking Korean educators to impart Korean teaching.
+The growing demand has resulted in hundreds of language schools and colleges seeking Korean educators to teach Korean.

-In short, if you have solid expertise in Korean, along with teaching skills and experience, you’ll be in demand.
+In short, if you have solid expertise in Korean, teaching skills, and experience, you’ll be in demand.

 You may need certification like the TOPIK exam or a university degree.